 I got my PhD in 2017 in History of Science and Ideas at Uppsala University and have since been working as a researcher at the department.
-In my research, I study early modern philosophy and science.
+In my research, I study early modern philosophy, science and medicine.
 I am interested in knowledge production, identity formation and particularly in the historicity of basic categories such as truth, fact, objectivity and experience.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.